csmezz/SI-CSCE240-Fall-2017/README.md

-# SI-CSCE240-Fall-2017
+# csce240-f17-003
-CSCE 240 Fall 2017 -- Supplemental Instruction Code for Students
+CSCE 240 Fall 2017 for Students in Section 003 with Casey Cole.

-For the time being, this repository will serve as a separate resource for CSCE 145 students to learn the basics of C++.
+SI Website: TBA
+My email: judsonj@email.sc.edu

+This GitHub repository is designed to be a resource for coding examples, helpful information regarding homeworks, and other information that can be gathered to make more sense of C++ and the software engineering process.

+Things to note about my coding examples:
-Keep in mind that I will be following the Google C++ Style Guide (which can be found in *Styling*) to make the code appear *professional* and to improve readability.
-Keep in mind that there may bedifferences between the way that Java works that differs from C++.
+- I will be following the Google C++ Style Guide so that my code is legible and understandable for everyone. (included in the "Styling" section)

-I will try to keep this repository updated through the Summer in preparation for SI'ing CSCE 240 in the Fall, however, you may email me at judsonj@email.sc.edu if you have any questions regarding the code.
+- I will provide both internal and external documentation for all of my coding projects, since my code is public.